How Much Should an Emergency Fund Be? A 2026 Guide to 3 vs 6 Months

 Is $1,000 enough for an emergency fund?

-$1,000 is usually a starter emergency fund, not a fully funded one.
-It can handle smaller disruptions, but it is not enough for a long job loss in most households.
+$1,000 is usually a starter emergency fund, not a full one.
+It can cover smaller disruptions, but it is not enough for a multi-month income loss in most households.

 Should I use gross income or take-home pay to calculate my emergency fund?

-Should an emergency fund cover 3 months or 6 months?
+Should my emergency fund cover 3 months or 6 months?

 For many people, 3 months is a solid target.
-If your income is irregular, your household depends on one earner, or your fixed costs are high, 6 months is often more comfortable.
+If your income is irregular, your household depends heavily on one earner, or your fixed costs are hard to cut, 6 months is usually safer.

 What counts as an emergency expense?

 A real emergency is usually unexpected, necessary, and financially disruptive.
-A job loss qualifies.
-A medical deductible usually qualifies.
-Holiday shopping does not.
-Planned car maintenance does not.
+A layoff qualifies.
+A large deductible usually qualifies.
+Planned holiday spending does not.

 How often should I recalculate my emergency fund target?

-At least once or twice a year, or any time your rent, mortgage, insurance, childcare, or income setup changes in a meaningful way.
+At least once or twice a year, and any time your rent, mortgage, insurance, childcare, or job situation changes in a meaningful way.

 Bottom line

-If you want the simplest answer to how much should an emergency fund be, use this:
+If you want the simplest answer to how much should an emergency fund be, use this framework:

 - Start with $500 to $1,000